 The following CWG-Stewardship and CCWG-Accountability Recommendations be made Fundamental Bylaws:

-The Empowered Community for enforcing Community Powers, including the role of sole designator of ICANN’s Directors, as described in Recommendation 1.
+The Empowered Community for enforcing Community Powers, including the role of sole designator of ICANN’s Directors, as described in Recommendation #1.

-The escalation and enforcement mechanisms as described in Recommendation 2.
+The escalation and enforcement mechanisms as described in Recommendation #2.

-The process for amending Fundamental Bylaws and/or Articles of Incorporation, and for approving ICANN’s sale or other disposition of all or substantially all of ICANN’s assets, as described in Recommendation 3.
+The process for amending Fundamental Bylaws and/or Articles of Incorporation, and for approving ICANN’s sale or other disposition of all or substantially all of ICANN’s assets, as described in Recommendation #3.

-The seven Community Powers as described in Recommendation 4.
+The seven Community Powers as described in Recommendation #4.

-The Mission, Commitments, and Core Values as described in Recommendation 5.
+The Mission, Commitments, and Core Values as described in Recommendation #5.

-The framework for the Independent Review Process (IRP) as described in Recommendation 7.
+The framework for the Independent Review Process (IRP) as described in Recommendation #7.

 The IANA Function Review, Special IANA Function Review and the Separation Process, accountability mechanisms for the IANA naming functions that are required under the CWG-Stewardship Proposal.